18F/guides/docs/replatforming.md

 ```

 In the above front matter:
-- `parent: content-sytle` references the name of the parent section.
+- `parent: content-style` references the name of the parent section.
 - `key: content-active` sets this page's unique key for the sidenav.
 - `order: 3` explicitly sets the order the page should appear in the sidenav (in this case it'll be first).
 - `title: Active voice` controls what text is displayed in the sidenav.
 This field is optional, and if it’s omitted the `key` value will be displayed.